omidfarhang/omid.dev/content/posts/2012-04-26-kaspersky-mac-security-is-10-years-behind-microsoft.en.md

 Speaking to Computer Business Review at Info Security 2012 show in London this week, Kaspersky said that when it comes to computer security, [Apple's Mac platform was a decade behind Microsoft](http://malware.cbronline.com/news/apple-10-years-behind-microsoft-on-security-kaspersky-250412)&#8216;s, and that it's got some things to learn from its rival.

-&#8220;They will understand very soon that they have the same problems Microsoft had 10 or 12 years ago,&#8221; Kaspersky said in an interview. &#8220;They will have to make changes in terms of the cycle of updates and so on and will be forced to invest more into their security audits for the software.&#8221;
+“They will understand very soon that they have the same problems Microsoft had 10 or 12 years ago,” Kaspersky said in an interview.
+“They will have to make changes in terms of the cycle of updates and so on and will be forced to invest more into their security audits for the software.”

-&#8220;That's what Microsoft did in the past after so many incidents like Blaster and the more complicated worms that infected millions of computers in a short time,&#8221; he added. &#8220;They had to do a lot of work to check the code to find mistakes and vulnerabilities.
-Now it's time for Apple [to do the same].&#8221;
+“That's what Microsoft did in the past after so many incidents like Blaster and the more complicated worms that infected millions of computers in a short time,” he added.
+“They had to do a lot of work to check the code to find mistakes and vulnerabilities.
+Now it's time for Apple [to do the same].”

 The statements come on the heels of Flashback, a high-profile piece of Mac malware that is estimated to have infected more than 600,000 Macs at its peak.
 More recent figures put its current infection somewhere [at less than 185,000 machines](http://www.symantec.com/connect/blogs/flashback-cleanup-still-underway-approximately-140000-infections) worldwide.